BinduforNLP/BinduforNLP/README.md

 ## Bindu for NLP is an attempt to democratize NLP Research in India through Community Involvement

-🌱 To join our Community and participate in interesting research projects, fill this form :
+🌱 To join our Community and participate in interesting research projects, fill this form : [Google Form](https://forms.gle/WZUrt5ANfgArDHzy5)

 💞️ Website : [bindufornlp.github.io](https://bindufornlp.github.io/)